chenjing-bu/chenjing-bu.github.io/content/posts/2024/vertex-algebras-done-right/index.md

 The translation axiom here is just another way to say that
 $T$ acts as the derivative operator on fields.

-Finally, the locality axiom can seem very strange.
+Finally, the locality axiom can seem strange at first sight.
 In fact, in our new language, it is just the statement that
 $a (z) \cdot b (w) = b (w) \cdot a (z)$, but it is stated in a more convoluted way,